Black Lives Matter

 Commitment to improve design by offering local employment within projects

 We believe that meaningful community engagement is at the heart of good design for the public realm.
-Through our project work we will employ people from minority backgrounds and local communities, to join our project team.
+Through our project work we will employ Black, Indigenous and People of Color to join our project team.
 We will actively engage local universities and colleges for exchange and reflection.
 This role will be a vital, visible, and engaged team member working within the design process, engaging the local community, advising on community feedback and design direction.